Snowapril/Procedural-Terrain-Estimator/README.md

 <center><img src="./screenshot_renderer.JPG" width="640"></center>

 **Editing tool** consists of two stages, Generator and Estimator.<br/>
-At Generator stage, users can edit height map with several noise functions by controlling several parameters of each noise functions.
+At **Generator** stage, users can edit height map with several noise functions by controlling several parameters of each noise functions.
 Also enable to edit output board directly with additive brush / decline brush / lasso (free-form) / lasso (polygonal) / etc ..   <br/>
-At Estimator stage, you can generate blend map associated with height map which you are editing.
+At **Estimator** stage, you can generate blend map associated with height map which you are editing.
 This will be automatically done using several terrain related algorithms.
 <center><img src="./screenshot_editing_tool.JPG" width="640"></center>

-## Screenshot / Demo
+## Demo Video

 [![Procedural-Terrain-Estimator-Demo-screenshot](./screenshot.JPG)](https://www.youtube.com/watch?v=1Ated5GNbYY)

-<center>**(move to demo video)**</center>

 ## Features